rhinobase/raftyui/apps/docs/app/(docs)/docs/components/switch/page.md

 ---
 title: Switch
-pageTitle: Switch - Rafty UI
+nextjs:
+  metadata:
+    title: Switch
     description: A control that allows the user to toggle between checked and not checked.It is used as an alternative for the checkbox component.
 ---

 A control that allows the user to toggle between checked and not checked.It is used as an alternative for the checkbox component.